 The service is operated and managed by Bacs Payment Schemes Limited.

 Types of bank-to-bank payment

 Bacs Payment Schemes Limited is a membership organisation consisting of 16 of the UK's leading banks.
-In 2017, over 6 billion UK payments were made through the Bacs system with a total combined value of almost £5 trillion.
-There are two types of payment within the Bacs system: Direct Debit and Bacs Direct Credit.
+In 2018 there were 4.4 billion payments made by Direct Debit, with an overall value of £1,327 billion; and around 2 billion Direct Credit payments.

 Alongside this, bank-to-bank payments can also be made through Faster Payments and CHAPS.
 Faster Payments allows for near real-time payments between bank accounts in the UK.
 Meanwhile, CHAPS is a same-day payment method for high value transactions (e.g. for buying property).

 In this article, we'll discuss how the four types of payment work in the UK.
 We'll also look at how to make a Bacs payment, how much it'll cost and how long it'll take.
 We'll also compare the different payment methods so you can choose the most appropriate method based on your requirements.